-Occupancy rate: The proportion of time that an agent is actively working with a customer contact, either directly engaged with a customer or completing any ancillary work associated with the contact.
+Occupancy rate: The percent of logged-in time that an agent spent actively working on customer issues.
 Industry standard occupancy rates range from 70-85% and it is often recommended not to exceed 85% occupancy to guard against agent burnout.

 People: People in Assembled indicate your team that can log into the platform.
 People were previously known as agents and/or users.

 Productive Events: Productive Events are blocks of time associated with a Channel that impact your staffing requirements.

 Queues: Queues are a filter that can be used to segment a Channel's volume and map specific tickets within your integrated platform.
 This allows for more granular forecasting.
 VIP support or Standard Support are common Queues as they may each have different forecasts and SLAs to follow.